Anton Solomoukha: Biography

-Solomoukha was born in Kiev, Ukraine (then part of the USSR).
-His family was part of the Soviet intelligentsia.
+Solomoukha was born in Kyiv, Ukraine (then part of the USSR).
 His father, Pavel Davidovich Solomoukha, was a veteran of the Second World War.
-In 1943, following the liberation of Ukraine, he was given the job of recruiting and organizing the training of teachers in a department under the Secretariat of Nikita Khrushchev, who later became the First Secretary of the Communist Party of the Soviet Union.
+In 1943, following the liberation of Ukraine, he was given the job of recruiting and organizing the training of teachers in a department under the Secretariat of Nikita Khrushchev, who later became the first secretary of the Communist Party of the Soviet Union.
 His mother, Galina von Krigin, was a teacher.

-After completing his secondary education and doing his military service, Anton entered the Faculty for the Restoration of Icons in The Kiev School of Fine Art.
+After completing his secondary education and doing his military service, Solomoukha entered the Faculty for the Restoration of Icons in the Kyiv School of Fine Art.
 It was here that he familiarized himself with philosophy and religion.

-In 1971, Solomukha was admitted to the studio workshop of the academician T. Yablonska and in 1973, he obtained a diploma as a ‘Monumentalist’ painter.
+In 1971, Solomoukha was admitted to the studio workshop of the academician T. Yablonska, and in 1973, he obtained a diploma as a 'Monumentalist' painter.

-His vision of the world was influenced by artists such as stage designer Misha Frenkel, director Sergei Parajanov, writer Viktor Nekrasov, etc.

-In 1971, his daughter Kristina Solomoukha was born.

-Between 1975 and 1978, his dissident creative expression attracted the attention of political censors and he was summoned to appear before the KGB on several occasions.
+Between 1975 and 1978, his dissident creative expression attracted the attention of political censors, and he was summoned to appear before the KGB on several occasions.

-In 1978, he finally succeeded in immigrating to France.
-He has lived and worked in Paris ever since.
+In 1978, he succeeded in immigrating to France.

 Work

 Painting

 Between 1978 and 1980, Solomoukha began a period of experimentation with various techniques and types of aesthetic formulas.

-A voyage to the United States in 1978–1980 proved to be a decisive moment in his artistic career.
+A trip to the United States in 1978–1980 proved to be a decisive moment in his artistic career.
 In 1980, he exhibited in New York City, Boston, Cleveland, Washington, and Philadelphia.

-In 1981, 1982, and 1983 he was invited by violinist Gidon Kremer to be the stage designer at the Lockenhaus Chamber Music Festival in Austria.
+In 1981, 1982, and 1983, he was invited by violinist Gidon Kremer to be the stage designer at the Lockenhaus Chamber Music Festival in Austria.
+In 1985, his project "Les Grands Mythes" drew the attention of Cologne gallery owner Thomas Krings-Ernsta, and Solomoukha exhibited there regularly until 1989.

-The influence of classical music, and his contact with renowned musicians left its mark in the work he did during this period.

-In 1985, the project "the Great Myths" drew the attention of Cologne gallery owner Thomas Krings-Ernsta and Solomoukha exhibited there regularly until 1989.

 In 1988, two paintings were acquired by Cologne's Ludwig Museum for its French Collection.

-Until 2002, a series of Solomoukha's projects, such as "Boxers", "Mechanical Toys", "The Myths and the Limits", and "Jazz" were characterized by the formal search for ways of expression through opposition of different structures of thought, and by his obsession for paradox.
-His ideological, aesthetic, and ethical positions were formed under the influence of the French art critics Bernard Lamarche-Vadel and Michel Enrici.

-The series of paintings titled "Allegory" (1979–2002) was much more figurative and picturesque.
-Citations of works of Baroque and a search for heroes and anti-heroes, based on major composite structures, were undergoing constant change, often under the influence of the photographic image.